-Use a vacuum cleaner, or pressurized air.
+Use a vacuum cleaner, pressurized air, or a small, soft bristled brush to clean.

 A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
 There is a small pilot air inlet hole about two inches from where the pilot flame comes out of the pilot assembly (see Fig. 25).
 With the unit off, lightly blow air through the air inlet hole.
 You may blow through a drinking straw if compressed air is not available.